 Assam: In Assam, a region in the northeastern corner of India, an indigenous, big leaf variety of tea grows at low elevations along the Brahmaputra River.
-Black tea from here is known to be malty, strong bodied and full of flavor.
+Black tea from here is known to be malty, strong-bodied, and full of flavor.
 You will find it in chai and breakfast teas and also drunk straight.

 Ceylon: Ceylon is the old name for Sri Lanka, where tea was planted to replace the dying coffee industry in the late 1800ds.
-Ceylon tea is known to be full flavored with citrusy notes and to be a great self drinker.
+Ceylon tea is known to be full-flavored with citrusy notes and to be a great self drinker.
 It also can be drunk with milk and sugar, especially when drunk as a Breakfast tea.

 Earl Grey: A gift from a Chinese tea merchant to Earl Grey, a British Prime Minister, this famous black tea blends Italian bergamot oil with Ceylon black tea.
 It is the ultimate story of international trade and a familiar morning tea drink alone or with milk and sugar.

-Chai: A boiled tea from the local people of India, chai, which just means “tea” in India, is a blend of black Indian tea with sweet and warming tropical spices like cardamom, cinnamon, cloves, black pepper and ginger.
+Chai: A boiled tea from the local people of India, chai, which just means “tea” in India, is a blend of black Indian tea with sweet and warming tropical spices like cardamom, cinnamon, cloves, black pepper, and ginger.
 It is cooked with milk and sugar and served in small cups.
-Chai, in the West, is known as a flavor in and of itself and commonly found in coffee shops and also as an ingredient in ice cream, beer, baked goods and candy.
+Chai, in the West, is known as a flavor in and of itself and commonly found in coffee shops and also as an ingredient in ice cream, beer, baked goods, and candy.

 Lapsang Souchong: This was the first fully oxidized, or red tea, in China.
 It is known for its smoky flavor because it is typically, but not always, smoked over pinewood.
-It hails from Wuyi, China and is made of larger leaves lower down the tea plant that are less flavorful and delicate as those closer to the bud.
+It hails from Wuyi, China, and is made of larger leaves lower down the tea plant that are less flavorful and delicate than those closer to the bud.
 It is fantastic as an ingredient and blended with Earl Grey for a unique breakfast tea.